 Data Strategy

-One of the biggest reasons to apply data analytics in your organization is to gain insights into your customer base, supplier base, advertising spend, ...
-It helps you discover patterns, insights and knowledge that without analyzing the data would be impossible to discover.
-With these insights, you can act more agile and take better decisions.
+One of the biggest reasons to apply data analytics in your organization is to gain insights into your customer base, supplier base, and advertising spend, ...
+It helps you discover patterns, insights, and knowledge that without analyzing the data would be impossible to discover.
+With these insights, you can act more agile and make better decisions.
 It thus helps you to be more efficient in what you are already doing.

 Building on top of the insights, you can turn your data into a competitive asset.
 A great example of this is the true use of a loyalty card.
-Instead of only capturing the data, you start analyzing it, gathering insights out of it and start using it for personalized communication, product offerings and advice.
+Instead of only capturing the data, you start analyzing it, gathering insights out of it, and using it for personalized communication, product offerings, and advice.
 Through the use of your data, you gain a competitive edge over your competitors.

-Data analytics can also result into opening up new business opportunities.
+Data analytics can also result in opening up new business opportunities.
 Building a service around your data analytics practice requires a solid foundation but once the foundation is there, the opportunities are endless.
 A classic example here is the servitization of hardware.
 Rather than selling hardware equipment, a service is sold with an SLA on the uptime.
-In order to maintain this SLA, the vendor now needs to understand what his equipment is doing in order to proactively react to defective machines.
+To maintain this SLA, the vendor now needs to understand what his equipment is doing to proactively react to defective machines.

-Nowadays, customers expect a better and personalized service.
-By applying data analytics, you can understand what your customer wants, at what time and how he likes to be supported.
-Furthermore, you can include the use of chatbots into your service organization to have an always on customer service.
+Nowadays, customers expect better and personalized service.
+By applying data analytics, you can understand what your customer wants, at what time, and how he likes to be supported.
+Furthermore, you can include the use of chatbots in your service organization to have an always-on customer service.

 Do you have difficulties in defining your next steps to get value out of your data?
 Do you want to gain new insights and build out a competitive advantage?